 - Q will now generate a new folder within your report tree called Top 2 category variables and generate summary tables for each of the newly created questions.

-To add top box NETs, you can instead use the option Create New Top K Category NETs.
+To add top box NETs, you can instead use the option Add Top K Category NETs.
 You will be presented with the same choices, with one additional choice to specify the number of top categories you wish to combine.
 That is, you can use this same tool to make top 3 boxes, and so on.